Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 A vibrant street view of traditional shophouses in Singapore, featuring colorful facades in shades of orange, yellow, and blue, with various signage for businesses like MoneyMax and Western Union, and a fenced sidewalk with parked bicycles

-Day 1: Merlion Park, Hawker Centre, Waterfront Promenade at night
+Day 1: Merlion Park, Hawker Centre, Waterfront Promenade for best night views

-Day 2: Bugis, Haji Lane, Arab Street, Kampong Glam, Little India, Chinatown, Clark Quay at night
+Day 2: Bugis, Haji Lane, Arab Street, Little India, Chinatown, Clark Quay at night

-Day 3: Marina Bay Sands, Marina Square, Flower Dome, Gardens by the Bay at night
+Day 3: Marina Bay Sands, Helix Bridge, Gardens by the Bay sites + Garden Rhapsody show at night

 Day 4: National Museum of Singapore, Fort Canning Park, Orchard Road, Jewel Changi Airport before boarding

-Optional day trips if they interest you but are not a must: Universal Studios, Sentosa Beach, Botanic Gardens.
+Optional 4-Day Singapore Itinerary day trips if they interest you but are not a must: Universal Studios, Sentosa Beach, Botanic Gardens.

 On your first day in Singapore you want to take it easy.
 It also depends when you arrive in Singapore, so I mainly included sites that can be explored during the day and night to beat jet lag.